A simple fix for an outdated problem

 2

-We track nearby developments that could affect you
+We watch for nearby developments that may affect you

-The focus is nearby activity that may matter to homeowners, not endless planning noise.
+The focus is nearby activity that may actually matter to homeowners, not endless planning noise.

 3

-Instead of relying on a letter arriving at the right moment, you have a better chance to see what’s being proposed and object before the deadline closes.
+Instead of relying on a letter arriving at the right moment, you have a better chance to see what is being proposed before the deadline closes in.

 Example alert preview